Map

 3. Click on the Library tab on the left sidebar

-1. If you see an Enable button, then click it to enable the API for your property.
+5. Click Enable to enable the API for your property

 Disclaimer

-The info in this section may not be accurate.
-Please, read Google's documentation (links in this section) for more up-to-date info.
+The information in this section may not be accurate.
+Please refer to Google’s documentation for up-to-date information.

-For more info, check out the Google Maps API FAQ page.
-For support and more questions about the Google Maps API, check out the Google Maps Platform Support and Resources page.
+For more information, check out the Google Maps API FAQ.
+For support and more questions about the Google Maps API, check out Google Maps platform support and resources.

-The Map element will show a generic preview of your map in the Designer, but you can view the actual map on your published site.
+The Map element will show a generic preview of your map on the Webflow canvas, but you can view the actual map on your published site.

 View settings

-You can access more map settings by clicking on Show All Settings in popup modal or by going to the Element Settings Panel.
-Here you can control the specific way your map will appear and behave.
+You can access more map settings by clicking on Show all settings in the on-canvas modal menu or in the Element settings panel.
+With these settings, you can control the specific way your map will appear and behave.
 You can set the following:

 • Tooltip — specify the text that will appear above your Map pin for your location